jmpenn/hello_world/mddocs/C_Interface.md

 ###TMM_declare_var

-Allocate a variable, of the specified name, type, and dimension.
-Then register that variable
+Allocate a variable as described by the given declaration information, and then register that variable, the declaration and name with Tricks Memory Manager.

 ```
 void* TMM_declare_var( TRICK_TYPE type, const char*class_name, int n_stars, const char* var_name, int n_cdims, int *cdims);